Consensys/linea-monorepo/besu-plugins/linea-sequencer/docs/plugins.md

 | `--plugin-linea-unprofitable-retry-limit`              | 10                   |

-### Transaction validation - LineaTransactionValidatorPlugin
+### Transaction validation - LineaTransactionPoolValidatorPlugin

 This plugin extends the default transaction validation rules for adding transactions to the transaction pool.
 It leverages the `PluginTransactionValidatorService` to manage and customize the